Montana Salvation Army assistance programs.

 Programs also focus on Women and Children.
 Low income and disadvantaged women and children often have special needs for help.
 Salvation Army case workers offer guidance, support groups, parental skills training, counseling, maternity wards, and day-care, depending on your location in Montana.
 Women of all ages, backgrounds and religions may also benefit from career skills development and self-sufficiency services.

 The Salvation Army locations to call or stop by at are below.
+Everything from thrift stores to financial help may be offered.
 They may also have referrals to agencies that are closer to the applicant.

 2100 - 6th Avenue N., Billings, Montana 59101-1413, call 406-245-4659